 PLEASE SHARE THIS PAGE

-Mourning Gecko Lepidodactylus lugubris eggs, laid on a piece of bark, with remnants of hatched eggs.
-These hard shelled eggs are the smallest gecko eggs I have come across, being about half the size of other hard shelled gecko eggs I have seen.
+Mourning Gecko (Lepidodactylus lugubris) eggs, laid on a piece of bark, with remnants of hatched eggs.
+These hard shelled eggs are the smallest gecko eggs I have come across, being noticeably smaller than other hard shelled gecko eggs I have seen.

-This very small species is sold in the pet trade outside of Australia.
+This small species is sold in the pet trade outside of Australia.

 This common and widespread species is often found in coastal areas

 ANY CONTRIBUTION APPRECIATED